Second detention hearing held in deadly Arkansas-Missouri kidnapping case - NewsBreak

 The McDonald County Sheriff’s Office says that Bush’s unborn baby was found dead in a separate location on November 2.
 According to Benton County Prosecutor Nathan Smith, Bush died from an apparent gunshot wound.

 In a November 8 court filing, the government noted that a pretrial release of the suspects would “present a substantial risk to the victim(s) and the community” and requested pretrial hearings to address the matter.
-On November 9, Judge David P. Rush released a minute sheet stating that the court “finds an adequate basis for detention and will issue a written order” in Amber Waterman’s case.Couple charged in death of woman, baby found dead in southwest Missouri
+On November 9, Judge David P. Rush released a minute sheet stating that the court “finds an adequate basis for detention and will issue a written order” in Amber Waterman’s case.NWA mom says she was almost target of woman charged in death of Ashley Bush

 Judge Rush found that same basis applied to Jamie Waterman during his November 10 hearing.
 Both suspects are currently being held in the Greene County Jail in Missouri.